sdhina/epfldatadynamos/index.md

 ## Finding information on wikipedia: a game of strategy, good architecture or mere luck?
 ### Part1 - What the articles say

-Simply observing player behavior on Wikispeedia has led to a few intriguing results so far, but we still have little insight on whether winners of Wikipedia are simply skilled at finding information, whether Wikipedia is simply well built for human wayfinding or if a player’s results are simply random.
+Simply observing player behaviors on Wikispeedia has led to a few intriguing results so far, but we still have little insight on whether winners of Wikipedia are simply skilled at finding information, whether Wikipedia is simply well built for human wayfinding or if a player’s results are simply random.

 Here we need to introduce regression models which will allow us to move beyond just describing patterns in data to actually understanding the relationships between different factors.
 Imagine you're a detective trying to figure out what influences the outcome of a case.
 You could simply observe and note down what you see, which is akin to the observational analysis we’ve done so far.
 However, if you want to get to the bottom of how different clues or factors interplay to affect the outcome, you need a more sophisticated approach—this is where regression models come into play.